Digital Products Privacy Statement

 Services.
 We will share Customer Data with the Customer in connection with providing the Digital Products.
 We do not control Educators’ use or handling of Customer Data.

 Service Providers.
 We may share Customer Data with service providers who support our provision of the Digital Products by offering us hosting services, information technology and support (e.g., video hosting), IT security, analytics, or technologies that enhance and personalize a User’s experience with the Digital Products.
 We evaluate the privacy and security controls of these service providers before we agree to use their services.
 These service providers are bound by applicable laws and contractual obligations of confidentiality and privacy to maintain Customer Data in a secure and confidential manner.
+We may share Educator Data with third party service providers that support our marketing function, in order to provide Educators with information concerning our programs and services, newsletters, updates, and related materials.

 Google Analytics.
 As part of collecting Usage Data, we use Google Analytics to collect information about Educators’ use of our Digital Products.
 We do not use Google Analytics on Student-facing portions of our Digital Products, and we do not use the information we receive from Google Analytics to market to Students.
 Google Analytics collects information such as how often an Educator uses the Digital Products and what content they visit when they do so.
 Google Analytics collects only the IP address assigned to an Educator on the date the Educator uses the Digital Products, rather than Educator name or other identifying information.
 We use information generated in connection with Google Analytics for IT support, to understand how our websites are used, and for marketing purposes (unless otherwise agreed to with a Customer).
 Google’s ability to use and share information collected by Google Analytics about an Educator’s use of Digital Products is restricted by the Google Analytics Terms of Use and the Google Privacy Policy.
 Google is bound by applicable laws and contractual obligations of confidentiality and privacy to maintain Customer Data in a secure and confidential manner.